altanner/graphical-data-apps/site-build/content/posts/00intro.md

 ### Requirements and set up
 To get the most out of this course, learners should:
-- be comfortable with writing Python at an intermediate level, for example with an understanding of functions, arguments, and how to run scripts
+- be comfortable with writing Python at an intermediate level, for example with an understanding of functions, arguments and imports
 - have at least a basic knowledge of the [Pandas Dataframe](https://realpython.com/lessons/introduction-pandas-dataframe/)
-- have [Anaconda Navigator](https://www.anaconda.com/products/distribution) installed, so we can run a Jupyter Lab session in your browser
+- have [Anaconda Navigator](https://www.anaconda.com/products/distribution) installed, so you can run a Jupyter Lab session in your browser
 - have experience of working in Jupyter Lab (or another IDE).

 We will need a couple of